costarc/MSXPi/README.md

 Step 1: Downbload and install Raspberry Pi lite 32 bits on your Raspberry Pi.
 Also recommended in this step: configure your Raspberry Pi wifi.

-Step 2: In the Raspberry Pi, download and run the installer for MSXPi dependencies: wget https://raw.githubusercontent.com/costarc/MSXPi/master/software/Server/Shell/msxpi-dep-inst.sh
+Step 2: In the Raspberry Pi, download and run the installer for MSXPi dependencies: mkdir /home/pi/msxpi cd /home/pi/msxpi wget https://raw.githubusercontent.com/costarc/MSXPi/master/software/Server/Shell/msxpi-dep-inst.sh chmod 755 msxpi-dep-inst.sh sudo ./msxpi-dep-inst.sh

-Step 3: Also download and run the MSXPi Server in your Raspberry Pi: wget https://raw.githubusercontent.com/costarc/MSXPi/master/software/Server/Python/src/msxpi-server.py
+Step 3: Download and run the MSXPi Server in your Raspberry Pi:

+wget https://raw.githubusercontent.com/costarc/MSXPi/master/software/Server/Python/src/msxpi-server.py
+chmod 755 msxpi-server.py
+python3 msxpi-server.py

 Step 4: In your favorite PC computer, copy all MSXPi commands from https://github.com/costarc/MSXPi/tree/master/software/target to your MSX SD card.

 After this basic setup, you should be able to use the MSXPi ".com" commands from your MSX.